-Functional assessment of non-culprit lesions (NCL) in patients presenting with STEMI and multivessel disease is underperformed due to practical consideration like financial reimbursement and additional burden to the operator.
-QFR, in particular within a QFR-FFR hybrid approach, has been shown to have an acceptable diagnostic performance in fast assessing NCL without additional procedures and costs (besides the price of annual QFR software license), in a considerable number of patients.
+Functional assessment of non-culprit lesions (NCL) in patients presenting with STEMI and multivessel disease is underperformed due to practical considerations such as financial reimbursement and the additional burden to the operator.
+QFR, in particular within a QFR-FFR hybrid approach, has been shown to have an acceptable diagnostic performance in fast assessment of NCL without additional procedures and costs (besides the price of the annual QFR software licence), in a considerable number of patients.